Unsettled week ahead

 Unsettled winter conditions will see gale force winds, wintry showers and ice affect parts of the UK.

 Scotland looks set to bear the brunt of the wintry weather with frequent snow showers, potentially bringing the risk of disruption across parts of the central belt of Scotland by Tuesday morning.
 Meanwhile, blizzards are expected in the Highlands.

-The Met Office has issued an amber warning for snow across these regions and people are advised to be prepared for the weather and be prepared to change plans.
+The Met Office has issued an Severe weather warnings for snow across these regions and people are advised to be prepared for the weather and be prepared to change plans.